kubealex/event-driven-automation/eda-demo-setup/README.md

     dynatrace_api_url:
     dynatrace_api_token:

-There is also a general file [use-case-full-setup.yml file](./vars/use-case-full-setup.yml) to configure all of them at once.
+There are also two general files, [use-case-full-setup.yml file](./vars/use-case-full-setup.yml) and [use-case-full-snow-setup.yml file](./vars/use-case-full-snow-setup.yml) to configure all of them at once, with or without Service Now integration

 These variables will be used to configure both the AAP2 Controller and the EDA Controller.